pronunciation: Meer-oh--Koh-doh [Japanese] Meiro in Japanese means MAZE Kodo in Japanese means CODE

 Use the code to decipher a secret message

-MeiroKodo is a puzzlebook series involving artistic mazes, a secret code, and a special message to decipher.
+MeiroKodo is a puzzlebook collection involving artistic mazes, a secret code, and a special message to decipher.

 In each volume of MeiroKodo there are 26 mazes.